 Carrying a heavy bag or purse

-Sports-related Injuries (for example, a shoulder injury which makes your neck pain feel worse from the increased tension)
+Sports-related Injuries (for example, a shoulder injury that makes your neck pain feel worse from the increased tension)

 Whiplash (such as from a car accident)